Don’t reinvent the wheel! Use these highly effective event marketing examples to inspire your next event campaign.

 No company is too large (or too small) to benefit from event marketing; in 2018, industry giants like Oracle, Google, CNET, and Apple hosted events that were wildly successful.
 But don’t let the large names scare you off.
 Even events like product demonstrations, a class open to drop-in clients, or nonprofit adoption drives are worthy of a great event marketing strategy.

-Event marketing, also known as experiential marketing, is all about using experiences to teach potential and existing customers about your products, services, or business.
+Event marketing, also known as experiential marketing, is all about using experiences — whether virtual or in-person — to teach potential and existing customers about your products, services, or business.
 These events can also be great ways to show off your own skills, help you make connections with other business owners, or fundraise for your nonprofit.

-Eight event marketing strategies to help you get started
+8 event marketing examples to help you get started

 1. User conferences